 “LabBuddy saves us plenty of time on the lab.”

 “Students indicated that this was the first laboratory class were they actually learned something!”

-LabBuddy is being used successfully at leading universities in the Netherlands:
+LabBuddy is being used successfully at leading universities all over the world:

 Make students prepare with tailored feedback

 When students come to your lab classes fully prepared for their experiments, the success rate of the course increases dramatically.
 The number of unnecessary mistakes goes down, together with the amount of supervision they need.

 LabBuddy’s Closed Question functionality compels students to prepare and lets teachers follow their progress in various dashboards.
 Its elaborate feedback system responds to the needs of the individual student.
 Closed Question is tightly integrated with the other two components of LabBuddy: Experiment Designer and the Web Lab Manual.

 Effective laboratory education encourages and supports inquiry in the lab rather than cookbook-following behavior, but with traditional methods this creates much extra work for teachers.
 The solution to this dilemma is Experiment Designer, or ExperD in short.